nascimentocrp/datascience/README.md

-# datascience
+# Data science
-Study of data science
+Repository dedicated to study of data science